-Ruby 2.0.0, specially the 64bits version, are relatively new on the Windows area and not all the packages have been updated to be compatible with it.
+The 64-bit versions of Ruby are relatively new on the Windows area and not all the packages have been updated to be compatible with it.
 To use this version you will require some knowledge about compilers and solving dependency issues, which might be too complicated if you just want to play with the language.

 Users of CPUs older than Intel’s Nocona (90nm Pentium 4) who wish to use Ruby 2.0.0 will need to build their own using a different DevKit by following these instructions.

 Down this page, several and different versions of Development Kits (DevKit) are listed.
 Please download the right one for your version of Ruby:

 - Ruby 2.0.0 and above x64 (64bits): mingw64-64-4.7.2

 Depending on your location, sometimes the downloads will not work.
 This is due RubyForge provided mirrors.
 Until we completely move our releases out of them. please add /noredirect at the end of the URL and try again.

 Sorry the inconvenience.

 RubyInstaller is compiled with MinGW which offers improved speed and better RubyGem compatibility, including support for many more native C-based extensions such as Ruby FFI, Nokogiri, FXRuby and many others.